 Information and guidance for local authorities compiling the P1E quarterly data returns on homelessness.

-This guidance is to be read in conjunction with the series on homelessness which includes the latest statistical releases and sets of live tables.
+This guidance is to be read in conjunction with the collection on homelessness which includes the latest statistical releases and sets of live tables.

 Such households are rarely homeless in the literal sense of being without a roof over their heads, but are more likely to be threatened with the loss of, or are unable to continue with, their current accommodation.